IBM-Cloud/docs/monitor_log/logging/kibana4/logging_kibana_visualizations.md

 | [Export a visualization](logging_kibana_visualizations.html#logging_kibana_visualizations_export) | You can export a visualization as a JSON file.  |
 | [Import a visualization](logging_kibana_visualizations.html#logging_kibana_visualizations_import) | You can import a visualization as a JSON file.  |
 | [Share a visualization](logging_kibana_visualizations.html#logging_kibana_visualizations_share) | You can share a visualization through your HTML source or through the Kibana dashboard.  |
+{: caption="Table 2.
+Tasks to work with visualizations" caption-side="top"}

 ## Creating visualizations from queries in Kibana